Head-to-Head

 Does Obsidian cover shadow SaaS and AI discovery?

 Yes.
-Obsidian discovers shadow SaaS and AI through direct integration with 200+ apps plus browser telemetry, then layers activity, identity, and integration context on top.
-Discovery is one of multiple capabilities the platform delivers, alongside runtime threat detection, identity threat response, integration-risk investigation, and AI agent governance.
-More on our telemetry sources.
+Obsidian discovers shadow SaaS and AI through direct integrations with 200+ apps plus browser telemetry, then layers identity, activity, integration, and policy context on top.
+Discovery is part of the platform, but the real value is what Obsidian does next: runtime detection, identity threat response, integration-risk investigation, and AI agent governance.

-Nudge alerts customers about vendor breach events through email when its signal sources surface them.
-Obsidian's detections run continuously against activity inside sanctioned apps, tuned on 500+ real SaaS incident response engagements.
-The difference shows up in incident reconstruction: an email alert tells you something happened; Obsidian tells you what was accessed, by whom, and across which downstream systems.
+Obsidian’s detections run continuously against activity inside sanctioned SaaS apps, tuned on 500+ real SaaS incident response engagements.
+That means the SOC can see what was accessed, by whom, through which session, token, integration, or agent, and across which downstream systems.

 How does Obsidian handle a SaaS supply chain incident?

-Obsidian traces each integration to identity, activity, and data movement across the connected apps.
-When a third-party integration is compromised, the SOC sees which records the integration touched, which identities were affected, and how access spread.
-Nudge surfaces inventory and alerts; Obsidian traces blast radius.
+Obsidian ties integrations to identity, activity, and data movement across connected apps.
+When a third-party app or integration is compromised, the SOC can trace which records were touched, which identities were affected, how access spread, and where the blast radius landed.

 What about AI agent security?